roshanis/10kings/chapter1_marthanda_varma_revised.md

 "Only my sword, Your Majesty."

 "A poor pillow," he said dryly.
 Then, more softly: "Stay.
-I will give you a small cavalry command along our northern marches, a house on this coast where the monsoon smells of pepper instead of blood.
-You have seen how easily Marathas can be bought by Portuguese silver.
-I would rather buy one Maratha with honor."
+I will give you a cavalry command along our northern marches, a house on this coast where the monsoon smells of pepper instead of blood."

 The offer was not small.
 For most men, land, a command, and safety under a ruler who understood both Europeans and war would have been a lifetime's ambition.
 But I knew that small border command would never make me more than a useful outsider in a story already being written around De Lannoy and Ramayyan.

-But when I closed my eyes, I saw not pepper fields but the black soil of the Deccan, the forts of my people, the graves of comrades who had died believing they fought for something larger than any one king.
+But when I closed my eyes, I saw not pepper fields but the black soil of the Deccan, the forts of my people, the homes of comrades who had died believing they fought for something larger than any one king.

 "Your Majesty," I said carefully, "I am grateful.
 But I am Maratha.
 I was born under other banners.
 If I stay, I will always be a stranger in your chronicles."